CrypticSignal/better-ffmpeg-progress/README.md

     def handle_progress_info(percentage, speed, eta):
         print(f"The FFmpeg process is {percentage}% complete.
 ETA is {eta} seconds based on the current speed ({speed}).)
     ```
-    Then you simple set the value of the `progress_handler` argument to the name of your function, like so:
+    Then you simply set the value of the `progress_handler` argument to the name of your function, like so:
     ```py
     process.run(progress_handler=handle_progress_info)
     ```